tenchoufansubs/node-lolicon/README.md

 ### Images

-They *Image Triggers* depend on the content of a `/Lolicon/Triggers` directory in a Dropbox account.
+They *Image Triggers* depend on the content of a `Triggers` directory in the app's root directory at Dropbox.

-If there's a `/Lolicon/Triggers/Headpat` directory, then the `!headpat` trigger will be available.
+If there's a `Triggers/Headpat` directory, then the `!headpat` trigger will be available.

 When you execute an image trigger, a random image is selected from its